 Before setting up a permanent DDNS name in the Keenetic, you need to register on the site of your DDNS provider and get your own domain name there.

 TIP: Note: This article does not give a detailed description of registration and receiving the domain name on a DDNS provider's website.
 The design and structure of their websites may change, as may the terms and conditions of the free domain name.

 After receiving a permanent domain name, you must specify it in the Keenetic web interface on the 'Domain name' page, 'DDNS' tab.

 In the 'Service' field, select a DDNS provider or select 'Other'.

-In the 'Domain name' field, enter the registered domain name, which was specified during registration on the DDNS provider's site.
-In the 'Username' and 'Password' fields enter the login and password, respectively, which were specified at the DDNS provider's site during registration.
-Some providers, such as NO-IP, use their e-mail address as their login.
+Enter the registered domain name specified during registration on the DDNS provider's site in the 'Domain name' field.
+In the 'Username' and 'Password' fields, enter the login and password, respectively, specified at the DDNS provider's site during registration.
+Some providers, such as NO-IP, use their e-mail addresses as their logins.
 It is recommended that you enable the 'Automatically detect my IP address' option so that the DDNS server can perform the address detection itself.

 The settings may vary depending on the service provider.

 If you select 'Other' in the 'Service' field, you will need to enter the URL of the DDNS provider's server in the 'Service' field.
 The URL should start with the protocol used (http:// or https://, for example, http://members.dyndns.org/nic/update).

 If you have created several different types of Internet connections on your router, the 'For connections' field will appear, selecting the interfaces on which the permanent domain name will be used.
 It is possible to mark several connections at once.